jexxa-projects/JexxaTutorials/BookStoreCN/README.md

     public IntegrationEventSenderImpl(Properties properties)
     {
-        // Request an EventSender and configure it to given properties eventSender = createEventSender(IntegrationEventSender.class, properties);
+        // Request an EventSender and configure it using the application's properties eventSender = createEventSender(IntegrationEventSender.class, properties);
     }

     @Override
     public void publish(BookSoldOut domainEvent)
     {
-        // For publishing a DomainEvent, we use a fluent API in Jexxa eventSender
+        // Publishing a DomainEvent in Jexxa is done via a fluent API eventSender
-                // In contrast to messaging, it is highly recommended to use a key, typically the aggregateID .send(domainEvent)
+                .send(domainEvent)
-                .toTopic("BookStore")
+                // For events, it is strongly recommended to use a key (usually the aggregateId) .toTopic("BookStore")
                 .addHeader("Type", domainEvent.getClass().getSimpleName())
                 .asJSON();